-Generally speaking, for safety reasons, Christians are advised not to engage in the distribution of Christian materials as such actions are likely to prompt attacks by radical Islamic groups.
-As mentioned above in the commentary to Block 5.1, even just being a Christian can attract attacks, let alone distributing Christian materials.
+In Niger proselytizing in public is prohibited.
+It is very easy for someone to be charged with proselytizing as a result of distributing Bibles.
+Moreover, the distribution of Bibles outside the security of the capital city is extremely dangerous and could easily prompt an Islamist attack.
+It is also very dangerous for people to own Bibles in those areas where jihadists are active.
+As mentioned above in 5.1, even just being a Christian can attract attacks, let alone distributing Christian materials.
 The capital city is safer for selling and distributing, but those who do this can be easily targeted in the capital city as well.